philipturner/metal-benchmarks/README.md

 | I64 Muls/Clock | 8 | 16 | 16 | 32 | 0 | 0 | 0 |

 _IPC stands for instructions per clock.
 Integer IPC consists of adds and/or fused multiply-adds, in whatever combination is fastest.
 Integer compare-select, which is two operations in one instruction, doesn't count._

-TODO: Check whether the IMAD32 pipeline is concurrent to the IADD32/FADD32 pipelines.
-This would boost INTOPS to 160-192/clock.

-TODO: Fill in emulated instructions with "0 (XXe)" suffix, reference metal-float64.

 ## Pipelines per ALU